bitwarden/contributing-docs/docs/architecture/adr/0016-decryption-in-views.md

 There are a couple of problems with this approach:

+- A _Domain_ model is tightly coupled to a _View_ model.
-- Encrypting and decryption is split into two different places.
+- Encryption and decryption are split into two different places.
 Decryption happens directly on the domain model, while encryption happens in the service.
+Logically these are tightly coupled and should be located next to each other.
 - We rely on a global container service to retrieve the `CryptoService` and `EncryptService`.
-Which makes it harder to properly unit test.
-- Our current models act essentially as a transformation pipeline.
+- Our current models acts as a transformation pipeline. `Request -> Data -> Domain -> View`.
-  `Request -> Data -> Domain -> View`.
-And there is a slightly different transformation pipeline for exports where the end state is a `Export` model, not a `View` model.
 - It would be nice to have a way to support multiple `View` models per domain in the future.

+### Why now?

+Secret Manager is currently experiencing some friction with how encryption and decryption is currently managed.
+It doesn't follow the typical pattern of having a synced local state and instead relies on direct requests to the server to fetch data.
+The data then needs to be decrypted.

+Currently this encryption and decryption logic is handled by the `<Domain>Service` however this violates the single responsibility principle.
+It also makes our services difficult to follow since it now needs to be aware of requests, responses, encryption and decryption.

 ## Considered Options

-- **Move logic to `<Domain>Service`** - We already have services for the different domains, so it would make sense to move the logic there.
+- **Move decrypt to `<Domain>Service`** - We already have services for the different domains which also currently handle encryption, so it would make sense to move the logic there.
-- **Move logic to `<Domain>View`** - We could move the logic to the `View` models themselves, combined with a generic service to encrypt and decrypt views.
+- **Move logic to `<Domain>View`** - Move the logic to the `View` models themselves, combined with a generic service to encrypt and decrypt views.

 ## Decision Outcome

 Chosen option: **Move logic to `<Domain>View`**.

+### Positive Consequences

+- Domain services no longer need to implement customized encryption and decryption logic.
+Which follows the single responsibility principle.
+- Domain models are no longer tightly coupled to views.
+- We can now have multiple views per domain.

+### Negative Consequences

+- Ciphers still needs a method on the `<Domain>Service` since it currently calculates the password history on save.
+This could be argued is actual a domain concern, and decoupling the history from encryption is a good thing.
+It could still be confusing since it's possible to bypass the `CipherService` which would cause the history to not be updated.

 ### Implementation